 Schloss Neuschwanstein is one of the top sights to see in Germany.
-For many visitors it is a major reason for traveling to the Bavarian Alps.
-Few leave disappointed as Castle Neuschwanstein absolutely looks the part.
-Its medieval, neo-Romanesque looks is almost Disney-like being perched on a lonely rocky hill with the Alps in the background.
+For many visitors, it is a major reason for traveling to the Bavarian Alps.
+Few leave disappointed as Neuschwanstein Castle absolutely looks the part.
+Its medieval, neo-Romanesque looks are almost Disney-like being perched on a lonely rocky hill with the Alps in the background.
 The castle and its origins are wildly romantic while the natural setting is spectacularly beautiful too.
+Tickets are best reserved in advance, or book guided tours from Munich.

 “Mad” King Ludwig II of Bavaria and Neuschwanstein